How Nonprofits Are Using Laughter to Drive Change

 3. They make awkward topics shareable

 Sanitation isn’t glamorous.
-Talking about toilets rarely makes it into daily conversation.
+Talking about toilets rarely comes up in daily conversation.
 However, humour has a way of cracking open uncomfortable silences.

 That’s exactly what WaterAid did with its 2015 campaign #GiveAShit.
-The campaign used a mobile app where users could create and share their own poop emojis.
+The campaign used a mobile app that let users create and share their own poop emojis.
 Additionally, over 50 celebrities and influencers participated, helping the message reach far beyond WaterAid’s existing supporters.

 But they didn’t stop there.
 The team hosted an actual art exhibition in New York, cheekily called The Shit Show, featuring poop-themed works that were both hilarious and deeply thought-provoking.